tamylaa/clodo-framework/docs/FRAMEWORK-EXTRACTION-PLAN.md

 4. **Maintenance**: Framework updates benefit all services automatically
 5. **Developer Velocity**: New services created in days, not weeks

-This framework becomes the **Lego baseplate** that all your services snap into, enabling the true vision of composable, reusable software architecture.</content>
+This framework becomes the **Clodo baseplate** that all your services snap into, enabling the true vision of composable, reusable software architecture.</content>
 <parameter name="filePath">c:\Users\Admin\Documents\coding\tamyla\data-service\FRAMEWORK-EXTRACTION-PLAN.md